Edmund understood her intent quite well. She wanted to wake them all – even if the energy that would be required might kill her.

 Elanore’s eyes widened for a moment as she studied him.

 “Really!”
 Mrs. Winchester suddenly exclaimed.
 “They’re like puppies.”

 “Yes, indeed,” Lady Tala concurred.

-They both turned about to address the women, wondering exactly what they had done this time to offend the both of them.
-Instead, they discovered the ladies standing at the window shaking their heads at the beasts piled atop each other and staring inside the room.
+The young lady colored for a moment at the apparent condemnation.
+They both turned about to address the women.
+But both were standing at the window with their backs to them, hissing and shaking their hands at the beasts piled atop each other and staring inside.

 Hand in hand, they emerged from the front door to find the snow dancing across the ground, lifted by gusts of wind that came from the sounds of lions shouting.